 The Gosport and Fareham Environmental Health Partnership provides environmental health services to both Fareham and Gosport Borough Council.
 The Partnership has been in operation since 2014.
-During 2014/15, the Partnership charged Gosport Borough Council £688,876 for statutory environmental health services.
+During 2015/16, the Partnership charged Gosport Borough Council £674,339 for statutory environmental health services (£688,876 in 2014/15).
 The Partnership has a policy of sharing expenditure (excluding internal recharges) on a 50/50 basis.
 All income is retained by the relevant authority.